 This short tutorial will provide instruction for installing and loading Python and R packages in your home directory without administrative access.
 We will use alfpy, remeta and ggplot2 in this tutorial.

 Install python package alfpy via pip

 Pip is a package management system used to install/manage software packages from Python Package Index.
 Pip is simple and user friendly.
 Usually, as users, we don’t need to worry about prerequisites when we install a package via pip.
-Since pip has already been globally installed in BBC/Xanadu, and alfpy can be found in Python Package Index, we can use the following command from the home directory (the first location you arrive at after login to BBC or Xanadu).
+Since pip is included in python packages and once you load it in Xanadu, and alfpy can be found in Python Package Index, we can use the following command from the home directory (the first location you arrive at after login to BBC or Xanadu).

 pip install --user alfpy